-Let us learn about two main Ayurveda eye care treatments – Tarpana and Putapaka, their indication, uses etc. This is the 23rd chapter of Ashtanga Hrudaya Sutrasthana, written by Acharya Vagbhata, son of Vaidyapathi Simhagupta.
-The chapter name is Tarpana Putapaka vidhi Adhyaya.
+Let us learn about two main Ayurveda eye care treatments – Tarpana and Putapaka, their indications, uses etc. This is the 23rd chapter of Ashtanga Hrudaya Sutrasthana, written by Acharya Vagbhata, son of Vaidyapathi Simhagupta.
+The chapter name is Tarpana Putapaka Vidhi Adhyaya.
 Tarpana and Putapaka refers to two eye treatment methods.

 Indications for Tarpana eye care procedure:

 When the eyes are fatigued, stiff, dry, rough or injured;

 In patients of increase of Vata and Pitta;

 When there is irregularity – Asymmetry or loss of eye lashes,